Dallas Goedert Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Matchup vs. Detroit

-- In his one matchup against the Lions, Goedert's zero receiving yards total is 51.5 less than his over/under for Sunday's game (51.5).
+- Against the Lions, Goedert put up zero receiving yards in single career matchup, 51.5 fewer than his over/under for Sunday's game.

 - Goedert did not have a touchdown catch in that game against the Lions.

-- The Lions have the NFL's 22nd-ranked pass defense this season, surrendering 279.6 yards per game through the air.
+- The 279.6 passing yards the Lions yield per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Lions' defense is 27th in the league, conceding 2.1 passing touchdowns per game.
+- The Lions' defense is 27th in the NFL, conceding 2.1 passing touchdowns per game.

 Recent Performances